kutsenko/clair/README.md

 - `PyPDF2` – used with `--extract-text` to pull PDF contents into prompts before sending them to the selected backend.
 - `python-docx` – used with `--extract-text` to parse DOCX files and include paragraph text inline.
 - `opencv-python` – extracts representative PNG frames from video files when using `--frame-by-frame` processing.
+- `pypdfium2` + `Pillow` – render PDFs into PNG previews that are uploaded to vision-capable backends when `--extract-text` is **not** supplied.
+- `Pillow` (alone) – renders DOCX snapshots so word-processing files can be viewed as images when skipping text extraction.

 ## Usage